RayAndrade/TheRayCode/Java/ChainOfResponsibility/README.md

 # TheRayCode
 In this example I want to create a system that authorizes a user as administrator or basic user.

-We first thing we need to create are some packages to hold our code.
+First we should create some packages to hold our code.
-Let me create two packages I call **middleware** and **server**.
+The packages I create are called **middleware** and **server**.
-These packages will be areas where we will add our code files.
+ These packages will be areas where we will add our java code files.
+ Now let's create some *class* files.
-The first class file I want to create will be an abstract class  file called: **Middleware** inside of the class file **Middleware** we add the following java code:
+The first class file I want to create will be an abstract class  file we call: **Middleware**.
-Now we add the following code to the file:
+Inside of the class we add the following java code:

 ```java
 private Middleware next;